 This brand new system is being brought into effect as an initiative of the government to change public services, thereby making them simpler to use and saving the money of the taxpayer.
-People are of the opinion that such changes will assist the debtors in avoiding the stigma of going to the court for bankruptcy proceedings.
+People think that such changes will assist the debtors in avoiding the stigma of going to court for bankruptcy proceedings.
 The stigma associated with bankruptcy often puts people off from resorting to this option and instead they dig themselves deeper into debt.
-But thankfully the new application process online is created to be intuitive, personal and simple.
+But thankfully the new application process online is created to be intuitive, personal, and simple.

 So, if you’ve been delaying the inevitable just because of avoiding the taboo associated with it, you can now go for it as the new changes have made the bankruptcy process more private and transparent.